Thanksgiving weather forecast: Mild for many, rainy in the East

 Mid-Atlantic to New York

 While damp weather is possible, uncertainty in the details abound from the Mid-Atlantic to New York City.
 Washington, Baltimore, Philadelphia and New York may all deal with some morning rain and breezy conditions.
-What happens thereafter is a bit more unclear.
+What happens thereafter unclear.

 Gradual clearing and improvement will take place as the system departs from south to north.
 The question is when that occurs.
-Some models show a slow-moving system dragging its heals and yielding a cooler, cloudier day, while other indications suggest a faster-moving system that could exit east and bring a nicer afternoon.
+Some models show a slow-moving system dragging its heels and yielding a cooler, cloudier day, while other indications suggest a faster-moving system that could exit east and bring a nicer afternoon.
 In the latter scenario, breaks of sunshine could emerge shortly after lunchtime.
 Rain is more likely to linger in the afternoon in New York than Washington.

 As a result, high temperatures are challenging to predict.
 In New York, temperatures should hold in the upper 40s to near 50 depending on the track of the storm-system.
 Mid-to-upper 50s are likely farther south for Philadelphia, Baltimore, and the nation’s capital, except flirting with 60 in the Virginia Tidewater.